Sharath2424/Data-Science-projects/README.md

 # Data-Science
-It consist of various data analysis techniques.
+It consists of data science projects.